 - 12.14.
-There is currently no recorded lawful vehicular use made by the public during the period ending on the 11th May 2006 of the route in question between points C to E. - 12.15.
+There is currently no recorded lawful vehicular use made by the public during the period ending on the 11th May 2006 of the route in question between points A to C. - 12.15.
 However, for cart road footpaths 5 & 17 (L-Rogiet & Rogiet), section C to E, the main lawful use is for pedestrians only.
 The term "cart road footpath" means that the route is a road used mainly as a public footpath. - 12.16.
 This means that under subsection 67(2)(a) public MPV rights are extinguished for all the routes investigated. - 12.17.
 Subsection 67(2)(b) states that public MPV rights are extinguished unless, immediately before commencement, the Way is shown on the "List of Streets".

 - 12.18.
-The part of the route in question, A to C, was to be returned to the "List of Streets" and is discussed in report 1 of 3.
+The part of the route in question, A to C, was to be returned to the "List of Streets" and is discussed mainly in Chapter 9.
 The failure to add this to the "List of Streets" means that public MPV rights are extinguished however the correspondence and committee papers remain as evidence for higher public MPV rights. - 12.19.
 Route "B" and CRF 5 & 17 (L-Rogiet & Rogiet) are not on the "List of Streets". - 12.20.
 This means that under subsection 67(2)(b) public MPV rights are extinguished for all the routes investigated. - 12.21.
 Sub-Section 67(2)(c) states that public MPV rights are extinguished unless the way is created (by an enactment or instrument or otherwise) on terms that expressly provide for MPVs.

 - 12.22.
-The part of the route in question, A to C, is supported by historical documentation such as the Finance Act Maps showing the route uncoloured; the Tithe Map showing the route shaded and all the Ordnance Survey Maps showing the route as a "fenced minor road" leading to Minnetts Common.
-However, for this section, A to C there is no exception as no Enclosure Award has been found for St Brides Netherwent. - 12.23.
-Route "B" is discussed in more detail in report 3 of 3.
+The part of the route in question, A to C, is supported by historical documentation such as the Finance Act Maps showing the route uncoloured; the Tithe Map showing the route shaded and all the Ordnance Survey Maps showing the route as a "fenced minor road" leading to Minnetts Common. - 12.23.
+Route "B" is discussed in more detail in report 3 of 3. - 12.24.
+Routes CRF 5 & 17 (L-Rogiet & Rogiet), C to E, is shown on an 1855 Rogiet Enclosure Award along with a "Certificate of Roads" which is evidence that the route was expressly created.

-- 12.24.
-Routes CRF 5 & 17 (L-Rogiet & Rogiet), C to E, is shown on an 1855 Rogiet Enclosure Award along with a "Certificate of Roads" which is evidence that the route was expressly created. - 12.25.
+- 12.25.
 This means that under subsection 67(2)(c) there is an exception and public MPV rights are not extinguished specifically for the part of the route in question, C to E, (CRF 5 & 17 (L-Rogiet & Rogiet)). - 12.26.
+However, there is no exception for the part A to C of the route in question and public MPV rights are extinguished as no Enclosure Award has been found for St Brides Netherwent. - 12.27.
 Sub-Section 67(2)(d) states that public MPV rights are extinguished unless the way was created by the construction, in exercise of powers conferred by virtue of any enactment, of a road intended to be used by MPVs.